Rosalba Carriera: Biography

 Between 1720 and 1721, Carriera worked in Paris, where her work was in great demand.
 While in Paris, Carriera was a guest of the great amateur and art collector, Pierre Crozat.
-She painted Watteau, all the royalty and nobility from the King and Regent downwards, and was elected a member of the Academy by acclamation.
-Her brother-in-law, the painter Antonio Pellegrini, married to her sister Angela, was also in Paris that year.
-Pellegrini was employed by John Law, a Scottish financier and adventurer, to paint the ceiling of the Grand Salle in Law's new bank building.
+She painted Watteau, all the royalty and nobility from the King and Regent downwards, and was elected a member of the Académie royale by acclamation.
+Her brother-in-law, the painter Antonio Pellegrini, married to her sister Angela, was also in Paris that year, and was employed by John Law, a Scottish financier and adventurer, to paint the ceiling of the Grande Salle in Law's new bank building, the Hotel de Nevers.

-Carriera's other sister, Giovanna, and her mother, were members of the party in France.
+Carriera's other sister, Giovanna, and her mother, accompanied her to France.
 Both sisters, particularly Giovanna, helped her in painting the hundreds of portraits she was asked to execute.
 This was because she undertook a lot of work in order to support her family.
 Carriera's diary of these 18 months in Paris was later published by her devoted admirer, Antonio Zanetti, the Abbé Vianelli, in 1793.
 Her extensive correspondence has also been published.

 In the short time she spent in Paris, Carriera's work contributed to forming the new aristocratic tastes of the court and by extension, the tastes of Parisians.
 No longer did art serve only the monarchy's needs.
-Her freedom, colorfulness and charms were injected into the Rococo style (which she was the face behind) which soon dominated the arts.
-Despite her triumph in Paris, she returned to her home in Grand Canal, Venice in 1721.
+She injected her free style, sense of colour and charm into the Rococo style, to which she was closely associated and which soon dominated the arts.
+Despite her triumph in Paris, she returned to her home on the Grand Canal in Venice in 1721.
 Carriera, with her sister Giovanna in tow, visited Modena, Parma, and Vienna, and was received with much enthusiasm by rulers and courts.